History of Guyana: Transition to British Rule

 The return of Dutch rule reignited conflict between the planters of Essequibo and Demerara and the Dutch West India Company.
 Disturbed by plans for an increase in the slave tax and a reduction in their representation on the colony's judicial and policy councils, the colonists petitioned the Dutch government to consider their grievances.
 In response, a special committee was appointed, which proceeded to draw up a report called the Concept Plan of Redress.
 This document called for far-reaching constitutional reforms and later became the basis of the British governmental structure.
 The plan proposed a decision-making body to be known as the Court of Policy.
 The judiciary was to consist of two courts of justice, one serving Demerara and the other Essequibo.
 The membership of the Court of Policy and of the courts of justice would consist of company officials and planters who owned more than twenty-five slaves.
 The Dutch commission that was assigned the responsibility of implementing this new system of government returned to the Netherlands with extremely unfavourable reports concerning the Dutch West India Company's administration.
 The company's charter, therefore, was allowed to expire in 1792 and the Concept Plan of Redress was put into effect in Demerara and Essequibo.
 Renamed the United Colony of Demerara and Essequibo, the area then came under the direct control of the Dutch government.
 Berbice maintained its status as a separate colony.

 The catalyst for formal British takeover was the French Revolution and the subsequent Napoleonic Wars.
 In 1795 the French occupied the Netherlands.
 The British declared war on France and in 1796 launched an expeditionary force from Barbados to occupy the Dutch colonies.
 The British takeover was bloodless, and the local Dutch administration of the colony was left relatively uninterrupted under the constitution provided by the Concept Plan of Redress.
-Like the Dutch, the British, during their occupation of Guyana, also worried about not having control over indigenous people.
+Like the Dutch, the British, during their occupation of Guyana, also worried about losing control over Indigenous people.
 By means of the Treaty of Amiens, both were returned to Dutch control.
 Peace was short-lived, however.
-The war between Britain and France resumed in less than a year, and in 1803 the United Colony and Berbice were seized once more by British troops.
+The war between Britain and France resumed in less than a year, and in 1803 Demerara-Essequibo and Berbice were seized once more by British troops.
 At the London Convention of 1814, both colonies were formally ceded to Britain.
-In 1831, Berbice and the United Colony of Demerara and Essequibo were unified as British Guiana.
+In 1831, Berbice and Demerara-Essequibo were unified as British Guiana.
 The colony would remain under British control until independence in 1966.